OneBusAway/onebusaway-android/TAD.md

 Service will log all co-ordinates it receives during the trip and 30 seconds after the trip has ended.
 The log file is a CSV file written to the "TADLog" folder on your external storage root directory.
+The filename format is <TestID>-<Date/time of test>.csv.
+For example, "1-Thu, Aug 25 2016, 04:20 PM.csv".
-The filename format is <TRIPID>_<DEST_STOP_ID>.txt.
-The first line of the file includes the following information in the same order is going to be presented: The trip ID, the destination Stop ID, the latitude of the destination, the longitude of the destination, stop ID of the Stop before the final Stop,the latitude of the stop before the final stop, and the longitude of the stop before the last stop.
+The first line of the file includes the following information in the same order is going to be
+presented: The trip ID, the destination Stop ID, the latitude of the destination, the longitude of the destination, stop ID of the Stop before the final Stop,the latitude of the stop before the final stop, and the longitude of the stop before the last stop.
 Starting from the second line, the first column contains the time in nanoseconds